darkresq14/crwn-clothing-v2/README.md

 > :warning: **As of 29.04.2022 Stripe does not yet support React 18.
 I was forced to downgrade to React 17 at this point**
 - Stripe
 - Serverless Functions
-  - Netlify - uses AWS Lambda functions
+  - Netlify - uses AWS-like Lambda functions

 ## Technologies used